ampache/ampache/docs/API-JSON-methods.md

 metaDescription: "API documentation"
 ---

-Lets go through come calls and examples that you can do for each JSON method.
+Let's go through come calls and examples that you can do for each JSON method.

 Remember that Binary data methods will not return JSON; just the file/data you have requested.

 ## Non-Data Methods

-## handshake
+### handshake

 This is the function that handles verifying a new handshake Takes a timestamp, auth key, and username.